Lazy Daze at Lazy F

 For me, this has been one of the highlights of this experience.
 The camp staff produces wonderful menus that are enjoyed by all.

 We need help to get attendance even higher.
-Last year we had sixteen registered and this year we had nearly thirty registered.
+In 2013, we had sixteen registered and this year (2014) we had nearly thirty registered.
 We are headed in the right direction.
 Contact Dave Burfeind (Camp Director) or Rosalee Mohney (Dean) if you have questions or want to know how you can be involved in this wonderful camping experience.
 If you register early, you can even make a claim on what I call the “five star hotel” named Skyline.
 Ridgeview, where I stayed this year, is also very comfortable.
-Lazy F is working on getting a new lodge for meals to accommodate larger groups (gifts are welcome).
+Lazy F (2018) now has a new lodge for meals to accommodate larger groups (gifts are welcome).